-First, you need the definition of what a pretext phone call is and that's basically either the police calling somebody who they believe committed a crime, or more likely the alleged victim calling somebody that has supposedly committed a sex crime against them.
+First, you need the definition of what a pretext phone call is, and that's either the police calling somebody who they believe committed a crime or, more likely, the alleged victim calling somebody that has supposedly committed a sex crime against them.

-Usually where I see these pretext phone calls is where the alleged victim goes in, talks to the police, tells them that a certain individual committed a sex crime against them.
+Usually, I see these pretext phone calls where the alleged victim goes in, talks to the police, and tells them that a particular individual committed a sex crime against them.

-The police then say okay, what we want you to do is call that person up.
-We're going to listening and tape recording and we have a list of questions that we want you to ask that person.
-We have a list of statements we want you to make to that person.
+The police then say, okay, what we want you to call that person up.
+We're going to listen and tape recording, and we have a list of questions that we want you to ask that person.
+Do we have a list of statements you could make to that person?

-We're going to record it and we're going to try to get them to say something where they basically admit that they committed the sex crime, and then we can use that as evidence against them.
+We're going to record it, and we're going to try to get them to say something where they admit that they committed the sex crime, and then we can use that as evidence against them.
 So, that's what the pretext phone call is.

-For example, the types of questions or statements the police are going to ask the alleged victim to make are: you did X, Y and Z to me.
-I just want to know why did you do that?
+For example, the types of questions or statements the police will ask the alleged victim to make are: you did X, Y, and Z to me.
+I want to know why did you do that?
 What were you thinking?

-A lot of times people respond, well I don't know what you're talking about and then they'll get really specific you grabbed me by the back of my head; you through me down or whatever the case may be and they're trying to get the person to acknowledge.
+A lot of times, people respond, well, I don't know what you're talking about, and then they'll get precise you grabbed me by the back of my head; you through me down or whatever the case may be, and they're trying to get the person to acknowledge.

 Don't Make Any Admissions in a Pretext Call

-So, this is what a pretext phone call is and then you have to get into the issue of what you're going to do about the pretext phone call.
-Obviously, what ends up happening is if they file a criminal case against you, then your defense lawyer — I would see the pretext phone call — it's usually tape recorded or it's mentioned in the police report and now we have to go over the pre-text phone call and we have to dissect and breakdown why you said what you said — whether we can still defend the case with that pretext phone call in there.
+So, this is what a pretext phone call is, and then you have to get into the issue of what you're going to do about the pretext phone call.
+What ends up happening is if they file a criminal case against you, then your defense lawyer — I would see the pretext phone call — it's usually tape-recorded, or it's mentioned in the police report, and now we have to go over the pre-text phone call, and we have to dissect and breakdown why you said what you said — whether we can still defend the case with that pretext phone call in there.

-The next thing you start to ask yourself — what is the value of that pretext phone call, and they can be very valuable.
-I've had them be valuable for the defense.
-If the person is denying everything.
+The next thing you start to ask yourself is the value of that pretext phone call, and they can be precious.
+I've had them be valuable for the defense if the person denies everything.

-If the person is basically given our theory of the case back to the alleged victim, then were going to now play the pre-text phone call in the preliminary hearing, at the trial and say, why were you saying this?
+If the person is given our theory of the case back to the alleged victim, they would now play the pre-text phone call in the preliminary hearing at the trial and say, why were you saying this?

 Why were you saying that alleged victim?
-Why didn't you confront them with this is they really committed some sort of a sex-related offense against you.
-So, sometimes the defense can use the pretext phone call to their advantage in order to put out their theory of the case, impeach and attach the credibility of the alleged victim.
+Why didn't you confront them with this is?
+They committed some sex-related offense against you.
+So, sometimes the defense can use the pretext phone call to their advantage to put out their theory of the case, impeach and attach the alleged victim's credibility.

 Developing a Defense Strategy Against a Sex Crime Case

-Other times, the defendant is saying some things that are problematic — that incriminate them, and we have to sit there and do damage control and figure out why you said whatever you said.
-Why you answered the question that way.
+Other times, the defendant is saying some disturbing things that incriminate them, and we have to sit there and do damage control and figure out why you said whatever you said, why you answered the question that way.

-Why wouldn't you challenge the statement that the alleged victim made to you versus apologizing or acknowledging it or remaining quiet.
-Nobody who was innocent would do that.
+Why wouldn't you challenge the statement that the alleged victim made to you versus apologizing or acknowledging it or remaining quiet?
+Nobody innocent would do that.

 Why Are Police Allowed to Make Pretext Calls?

 That's really how they're using these pretext phone calls in Los Angeles against you.
-Another question a lot of people have is, is law enforcement allowed to do a pretext phone call?
+Another question many people have is, is law enforcement allowed to do a pretext phone call?

 The answer is yes.
-I mean, you wouldn't think so because Penal Code 632 PC – Eavesdropping — it basically says you're not allowed to tape record someone unless they give permission or unless there's no privacy there.
+I mean, you wouldn't think so because Penal Code 632 PC – Eavesdropping — it says you're not allowed to tape-record someone unless they give permission or unless there's no privacy there.

 So, law enforcement can do it.
-Whether or not somebody could just do it on their own and then try to use it against you and go to law enforcement with you, that's a totally different scenario and they may be able to be blocked as a violation of Penal Code Section 632.
+Whether or not somebody could do it on their own and then try to use it against you and go to law enforcement with you, that's a different scenario, and they may be able to be blocked as a violation of Penal Code Section 632.

 Los Angeles Sex Crime Lawyer

 So, if you've got a sex-related offense and there's a pretext phone call involved, pick up the phone.
 Give me a call.
-We'll talk about it and obviously, I'm warning people who are calling me pre-filing and saying, one of the things that you better look out for is a pretext phone call.
+We'll talk about it, and obviously, I'm warning people who call me pre-filing and say that a pretext phone call is one thing that you better look out for.
 Contact the Los Angeles sex crime attorneys at the Hedding Law Firm for help.

 Someone's going to call you — the alleged victim.
 They're going to challenge you.
-They're going to ask you questions and the police are going to be recording you, so you have to look out for that type of strategy that is employed by law enforcement.
+They're going to ask you questions, and the police will be recording you, so you have to look out for that type of strategy employed by law enforcement.